-The easiest way to reach Granada is by the express coach from Málaga.
-Coaches leave both Málaga and Granada at least every hour, usually on the hour, and take between 1½ and 2 hours depending on traffic conditions.
-A single ticket is from 11.57 to 14.91 euros – the more expensive journeys use luxury coaches.
-The service is operated by ALSA.
-Tickets can be bought online or from the ALSA machines and ticket windows at Málaga and Granada bus stations.
-The coaches are comfortable, but can be very busy on Friday and Sunday afternoons from 1500, when you may not get a seat on the first departure.
-For details of times and fares visit www.alsa.es/horarios-autobuses .
+The easiest way to reach Granada from the Costa del Sol is by the express coach from Málaga.
+Coaches leave both Málaga and Granada almost hourly, often on the hour, and take between 1½ and 2 hours depending on traffic conditions.
+Several of the departures extend to or from Málaga airport.
+A single ticket is 11.83 euros.
+The service is operated by ALSA and tickets can be bought online at http://www.alsa.com , from the Alsa app, or from the machines and ticket windows at Málaga and Granada bus stations.
+The coaches are comfortable, but are often busy and advance booking is recommended.
 A summary of times is here – COACHES Malaga .
-Several of the departures extend to or from Málaga airport.

 Granada’s bus station is in the northern suburbs.
-City bus 33 departs frequently from directly outside the bus station.
-After a few stops change to the LAC bus – In the city centre the bus stops in the Gran Vía outside the cathedral, and in Acera del Darro close to Plaza Neuva.
+City bus 33 departs frequently from directly outside the bus station – In the city centre the bus stops in the Gran Vía outside the cathedral, and in Acera del Darro close to Plaza Neuva.
 The fare is €1.40.
-A long-delayed tram route opened in 2017 linking the bus station to the southern suburbs, but it does not pass through the city centre and is unlikely to be of use to visitors.
+The Metro Granada tram line links the bus station to the southern suburbs, but it does not pass through the city centre and is unlikely to be of use to visitors.

 The plan of the city centre, at the end of this post, will help with orientation.